-- Floor protection must extend to the sides, rear, and front of the stove (see "Clearances" below for minimum floor protection). - Floor protection must be non-combustible and at least .018" (.45mm) thick (26 gauge) no thermal protection required (R=0).
+- Floor protection must extend to the sides, rear, and front of the stove (see "Clearances" below for minimum floor protection). - Floor protection must be non-combustible and at least .018" (.45mm) thick (26 gauge).

 Stove Placement Requirements

 Clearances may be reduced by methods specified in NFPA 211, listed wall shields, pipe shields, or other means approved by local building or fire officials.